 - Materials created and marketed primarily for use in the type of course being offered will not be placed on e-reserve.
 This includes:

-- Articles that are available in the Library's electronic databases will not be scanned; instead, we will include a link to the article in Blackboard.
+- Articles that are available in the Library's electronic databases will not be uploaded as PDFs; instead, we will include a link to the article in your Canvas course site.

 - Materials are placed on e-reserve for instructors and students registered for the course.
-A current Georgetown University NetID and password are required to access Blackboard and the Course Reserve page on Library's website.
+A current Georgetown University NetID and password are required to access these materials in Canvas.

 - A copyright notice and original source information will be provided for each work.